Dari0us/Godot-RadialMenu/README.md

 Overview
 --------
 RadialMenu is a modular, plug-and-play radial menu solution for Godot (4.x).
-	It enables you to quickly add moderately customizable, animated two-layer radial menus to your game or tool, complete with command execution and dynamic menu structures all without the need for autoloads or extra nodes.
+	It enables you to quickly add customizable, animated two-layer radial menus to your game or tool, complete with command execution and dynamic menu structures all without the need for autoloads or extra nodes.